clickviewapp/Docs/smart-embed/v1.0/video-playback.md

 Please see [Obtaining an Access Token](authentication.md) for details on how to acheive this.

 ### 2. Creating a view key
 To obtain a view key, make a POST request to the view key endpoint provided by the API.
-Here is an example using `curl`:

 **Resource URL**
 ```